-- E1 The cost of a crossover is made up of two parts, an application fee plus the actual cost of construction. - The non refundable application fee required for a standard vehicle crossover is currently £200 and includes Controlled Parking Zones.
+- E1 The cost of a crossover is made up of two parts, an application fee plus the actual cost of construction. - The non refundable application fee required for a standard vehicle crossover is currently £206 and includes Controlled Parking Zones.
 These charges include two site visits by an engineer for the preparation of a plan and an estimate.
 Additional site visits, if required, are charged at £50 per visit.
-Where planning permission is required a planning fee of £206 is also required.
-These fees are non-refundable.
+Where planning permission is required, a planning application fee is also required.
+These fees are non- refundable.
 A further charge of £100 is required for a short frontage agreement between 4.30m to 4.79m depth.